Opticcss/Opticcss.github.io/_posts/2021-05-29-Jekyll at First Blush.md

 | `.gitattributes`       | `#^ the GitHub attributes file`                              |
 | `.gitignore`           | `#^ the list of ignored file`                                |

 ## 2. **YAML for Configuration**

+​	`YAML` syntax is of significant importance in manipulation of `Jekyll` `_config.yml`,  it saves the complexity of configuring the website by command-line.